-For disruptions outside the classroom, the dean of student development or the Department of Public Safety (DPS) should be notified immediately.
+For disruptions outside the classroom, the dean of student success or the department of public safety (DPS) should be notified immediately.
 Behavioral misconduct may be referred to DPS, who will involve other authorities, as appropriate.
-DPS should be called (extension 8545 from campus phones) immediately if:
+DPS should be called at extension 8545 immediately if:

 The institutional expectation is that students will conduct themselves in a manner that is acceptable in a learning environment.
 Behavior that endangers or infringes on the rights and safety of others is not acceptable.
 It is intended that resolution should take place at the lowest possible administrative level.
+The faculty will consult with the respective program coordinator, department chair and division dean who will assist the faculty member and student with resolution alternatives.
 Documentation of the disruption will be collected from the parties involved to gather facts and to ensure that the interests and needs of all parties are considered.
-If further action is warranted, the faculty member will consult with the respective division dean who will assist the faculty member and student with resolution alternatives.
-The faculty member may also choose to refer the student behavior to the dean of student development, for an investigation under Student Conduct, Discipline, and Due Process procedures.

-In certain circumstances, the dean of student development may impose an interim suspension prior to the completion of the investigation.
+In certain circumstances, the dean of student success may impose an interim suspension prior to the completion of the investigation.
 Interim suspension may be imposed:

-The dean of student development (or designee), the vice-president for academic and student affairs or the college president may impose any one or a combination of the following nondisciplinary or disciplinary sanctions for a single violation:
+The dean of student success (or designee), student conduct committee or the vice president for academic and student affairs may impose any one or a combination of the following nondisciplinary or disciplinary sanctions for violation of the student code of conduct:

 Students who are prohibited from attending classes or courses in which they are currently enrolled because of disciplinary sanctions may not be entitled to a refund of tuition.

-Disciplinary sanctions will be made part of the student’s permanent academic record but will be housed in the student’s disciplinary file.
-Cases involving the imposition of sanctions will be expunged from the student’s confidential record seven years after final disposition of the case or seven years after the student has either graduated, transferred, not attended or enrolled in classes, whichever occurs first.
+Disciplinary sanctions will be made part of the student’s permanent educational record and will be housed in the student’s disciplinary file.
+Cases involving the imposition of sanctions will be expunged from the student’s confidential record seven years after final disposition of the case.
 Cases involving suspension or expulsion will be retained indefinitely.

 Memorandum of Understanding